balderdashy/sails-docs/reference/ModelProperties.md

 ```

 Sails can also validate your data before it is saved!
-Actually our ORM [Waterline](https://github.com/balderdashy/waterline) does all the heavy lifting.
 Below is the same example with some validations applied.

 ```javascript